MarketChange/MarketChange/README.md

 ---------------------

 MarketChange is a clone of Litecoin that is meant to make it easy for merchants to accept cryptocurrency.
- - 2.5 minute block targets
+ - 55 second block targets
  - subsidy lessens in 574k blocks (~1 year)
  - ~200 million total coins
  - 50 coins per block